|Values are valid only on day of printing.|

 Partial deficiencies and carriers may occur at the low end of the reference range.

-Values <3.5 U/L are occasionally seen in specimens from unaffected patients.
+Values less than 3.5 U/L are occasionally seen in specimens from unaffected patients.

 A diet high in biotin may result in normal clinical presentation even when the biotinidase level is low.